CentreForDigitalHumanities/DHScrapers/goodreads/README.md

 ### Edition scraper

-The starting point of each sraping session will be a list of editions for a title.
+The starting point of each scraping session will be a list of editions for a title.
 This list can be found by clicking 'All Editions' (just above the tiny pictures of the other editions).

 ![ss_title](https://user-images.githubusercontent.com/30618796/79224990-55cfe380-7e5c-11ea-8460-ec27528b8900.png)